-The insemination is performed by passing a sterile catheter through the cervical canal into the uterine cavity and then injecting the sperm suspension into the top of the uterus near the entrance of the fallopian tubes.
-Insemination should be similar to the experience of a PAP smear.
-While the speculum may be uncomfortable the catheter should not cause discomfort as it passes into the uterus.
-We ask that you remain in a relaxed position for 5 minutes after the procedure.
-Following the IUI you can resume normal physical and sexual activity.
-Your team will schedule an appointment to determine if you are pregnant in about 2 weeks.
+Insemination is then performed by using a thin catheter to inject the sperm solution into the top of the uterus near the entrance of the fallopian tubes.
+Insemination is similar to the experience of a PAP smear, while the speculum may be uncomfortable.
+The catheter should not cause discomfort as it passes into the uterus.
+After the procedure, you will be asked to remain in a relaxed position for 5 minutes.
+Regular physical and sexual activity may be resumed after your appointment, and your care team will schedule an appointment to determine if you are pregnant in about two weeks.